Postman is a free cross-platform API client app that allows you to experiment easily with API requests using a friendly interface.

 keyis needed to run every call in the collection for your particular retailer, we have parameterised it so that you only need to enter it once.

 Never share your

-Familiarise yourself with the Delivery Options Basic Parameters and Extended Parameters, so that you can make a detailed test call and return some delivery options.
+Become sufficiently familiar with the Delivery Options Basic Parameters and Extended Parameters to make a detailed test call and return some delivery options.

 Your collection, once downloaded, should appear as an expandable series of

 GET requests in the left hand pane, as shown below.

 There is a separate folder within the collection for each optionType -

 OWNSTORE.
 Each folder contains the recommended ways of returning options for deliveries to that